deeptime-ml/deeptime/docs/source/index_dimreduction.rst

       - Assumptions
       - Notes

+    * - `TICA <notebooks/tica.ipynb>`__
+      - Time series should be stationary with symmetric covariances (equivalently: reversible with detailed balance) and compact Koopman operator (guaranteed to be compact in stochastic systems).
+      - * Based on variational principle
+        * TICA uses the assumptions as prior and thus can yield more interpretable results than its generalization VAMP.
+        * Dual to DMD: The estimated matrix is the transpose of the one estimated by DMD; TICA estimates eigenfunctions and DMD estimates 'modes', the coefficients which lead to the approximate Koopman operator using the eigenfunctions.
+        * Eigenvalues of the decomposition relate to relaxation timescales.
+        * Can identify metastabile sets.
+        * Might yield biased results if the observed process contains rare events which are not sufficiently reflected in the time-series.
+        * Is VAMP if system is reversible and ansatz library contains only the full state observable :math:`\Psi(x) = x`
+        * Can deal with a large amount of frames due to online estimation of covariances

     * - `VAMP <notebooks/vamp.ipynb>`__
-      - (approximate) Markovianity of the time series under lag-time :math:`\tau`
+      - Compact Koopman operator (guaranteed to be compact in stochastic systems)
+      - * Based on variational principle
-      - * Is canonical correlation analysis (CCA) in time, i.e., temporal CCA (TCCA)
+        * Is canonical correlation analysis (CCA) in time, i.e., time-lagged CCA (TCCA)
+        * Is VAC under reversible dynamics and VAMP-1 score
-        * Uses a singular value decomposition of covariances.
+        * Uses a singular value decomposition of covariances instead of eigenvalue decomposition.
         * Deals with off-equilibrium data consistently.
-        * The singular functions can be clustered to find coherent sets.
+        * The singular functions can be clustered to find metastable and coherent sets.
+        * Equivalent to EDMD in case of the VAMP-1 score
+        * Uses ansatz library :math:`\Psi` of functions as basis
+        * Can deal with a large amount of frames due to online estimation of covariances

+    * - `kernel VAMP / kernel CCA <notebooks/kcca.ipynb>`__
+      - Compact Koopman operator (guaranteed to be compact in stochastic systems)
+      - * kernelized version of VAMP with :math:`k(x, x') = \langle\Psi(x), \Psi(x')\rangle`
+        * memory requirements grow quadratically with the number of frames

+    * - `DMD <notebooks/dmd.ipynb>`__
+      -
+      - * dual to TICA (DMD yields coefficients of eigenfunctions, TICA yields eigenfunctions)
+        * not an online algorithm but better suited for very high-dimensional data with a lower number of frames

+    * - `EDMD <notebooks/edmd.ipynb>`__
+      -
+      - * Equivalent to VAMP under the VAMP-1 score
+        * Uses an ansatz library :math:`\Psi`
+        * not an online algorithm but better suited for very high-dimensional data with a lower number of frames

-    * - `TICA <notebooks/tica.ipynb>`__
+    * - `kernel EDMD <notebooks/kedmd.ipynb>`__
-      - Assumptions of VAMP and the time series should be stationary with symmetric covariances (equivalently: reversible with detailed balance)
-      - * Under these assumptions (also supported by the collected data), TICA can yield better and more interpretable results than VAMP as it uses them as a prior.
-        * Algorithmically identical to DMD, which is in practice also used for dynamics that do not fulfill detailed balance.
-        * Singular values of the decomposition are also eigenvalues and relate to relaxation timescales.
-        * Coherence becomes metastability.
-        * Might yield biased results if the observed process contains rare events which are not sufficiently reflected in the time-series.
+      -
+      - * kernelized version of EDMD with :math:`k(x, x') = \langle\Psi(x), \Psi(x')\rangle`
+        * memory requirements grow quadratically with the number of frames

+It should be noted that, if available, scores evaluated under different lagtimes are **not** comparable because they relate to different operators.

 .. rubric:: What's next?